 - social-rented housing

 This housing is normally provided by the council and housing associations, and is let at a low rent.

 St Leger Homes manages the council's 21,000 homes.
 They work in partnership with Doncaster Council, other agencies and customers to provide quality homes in quality neighborhoods.

 All available properties are advertised on a choice based lettings scheme at Doncaster HomeChoice, where you can also find out more about applying for social housing and housing options.

 At present the housing associations in Doncaster own, manage and maintain over 2,300 properties.
-Click here to view the housing associations who advertise their properties on Doncaster Homechoice.
+Properties are advertised on Doncaster HomeChoice.

 Private landlord service

 St Leger Homes offers a private landlord management service to manage homes on behalf of private landlords to increase the number and choice of properties offered.
 The rent for these homes are affordable and based on Local Housing Allowance levels.